JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpMatrix Class.md

    ' // Create a graphics object from the window device context DIM graphics AS CGpGraphics = hdc
-   ' // Get the DPI scaling ratio
+   ' // Get the DPI scaling ratios
    DIM rxRatio AS SINGLE = graphics.GetDpiX / 96
    DIM ryRatio AS SINGLE = graphics.GetDpiY / 96